 Since the Group has many kinds of functional currencies, the information on foreign exchange gains (loss) on monetary items is disclosed based on the total amount.
-For the years ended December 31, 2020 and 2019, foreign exchange gains (losses) (including realized and unrealized portion) amounted to \$(68,210) thousand and \$(30,029) thousand.
+For the years ended December 31, 2021 and 2020, foreign exchange losses (including realized and unrealized portion) amounted to \$25,791 thousand and \$68,210 thousand.